vbocan/IPFLang/article/IPFLang_CSI_Article.md

 The first research question concerns language design: can a domain-specific language provide sufficient expressiveness for complex regulatory fee structures while employing syntax designed for readability by domain experts?
 The second addresses formal correctness: what static guarantees can a type system and verification framework provide for multi-currency regulatory calculations?
 The third focuses on verification: how can completeness and monotonicity properties be statically verified to ensure fee definitions behave correctly?
 The fourth explores practical feasibility: can a DSL-based approach achieve acceptable performance for production use?

-This paper presents IPFLang (Intellectual Property Fees Language), a domain-specific language standard for multi-jurisdiction fee calculations, with five principal contributions:
+This paper presents IPFLang (Intellectual Property Fees Language), a domain-specific language specification for multi-jurisdiction fee calculations, with five principal contributions:

 1. **Language Specification** (Section 3): Formal definition of IPFLang syntax using EBNF grammar, with declarative fee computation blocks, explicit input type declarations including a currency-aware AMOUNT type, temporal operators for date-dependent calculations, version management with effective dates, and jurisdiction composition for code reuse.